| 2014 Ohio Forage Performance TrialsAuthors:

 and by environmental factors including soil type, winter conditions, soil

-Alfalfa has the highest combined yield and quality
+moisture conditions, diseases, and insects.
+ALFALFA Alfalfa has the highest combined yield and quality

 potential of any adapted perennial forage grown in Ohio.
 It is grown on